gianlazz/Lazztech.Cloud/GianDevNotes.md

 - go to http://192.168.8.1
 - Enable wan acces at port 83
 - expose the ip and port for the router that the glinet router is connected to so that the ddns can make it out.

+However this build in glinet free ddns service only seems to support the router terminal.
+So this really probably isn't that helpful and is actually a pretty significant security vulnerability so I may just turn it off.